ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Methodology

-The concept of \emph{the grandmother cells} reveals that the brains of monkeys, like those of humans, contain neurons that are so specialized they appear to be dedicated to a single person, image, or concept.
-This amazing selectivity is uncovered in a single neuron, while, it must result from computation by a much larger network \cite{dehaene2009reading}.
-We heuristically consider this procedure in multi-hop reading could be summarized as three steps: (I) the query (or the question) locates the related neurons in low-level, and then they pass the stimulation to the higher-level neurons to trigger the computation; (II) the higher-level neurons would begin to respond to increasingly broader portions of other neurons for reasoning, and to avoid the broadcast storm, the informative selectivity takes place in this step; (III) at the top-level, some independent neurons are supposed to be responsible for the computations happened in step II, and we regard them as \emph{the grandmother cells} and except they could provide the proper results that are corresponding with the query.
+The concept of \emph{grandmother cells} reveals that the brains of monkeys, like those of humans, contain neurons that are so specialized they appear to be dedicated to a single person, image, or concept.
+This amazing selectivity is uncovered in a single neuron, while it must result from computation by a much larger network \cite{dehaene2009reading}.
+We heuristically consider that this procedure in multi-hop reading could be summarized as three steps: \begin{enumerate} \item The query (or the question) locates the related neurons at a low level, which then stimulates higher-level neurons to trigger computation; \item The higher-level neurons begin to respond to increasingly broader portions of other neurons for reasoning and to avoid a broadcast storm, informative selectivity takes place in this step; \item At the top level, some independent neurons are responsible for the computations that occurred in step 2.
+We refer to these neurons as \emph{grandmother cells} and expect them to provide the appropriate results that correspond to the query. \end{enumerate}

+We attempt to imitate \emph{grandmother cells} in our reading procedure and present our reasoning graph as consistent as possible with the three steps mentioned above.
+The heterogeneous reasoning graph $\mathscr{G}=\{\mathscr{V}, \mathscr{E}\}$, which is illustrated in Figure~\ref{fig:node-reasoning}, simulates a heuristic chain of comprehension that starts from the subject entity in query $q$ and goes through the reasoning entities in the supporting document set $S_q$, then through the mention entities in $S_q$ that are consistent with the candidate answer, and finally touches at the candidates in set $C_q$ (referred to as the \emph{grandmother cell}).